oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 ###### `replace(newExpression, newPosition)`
 Replaces the expression and set the position of the cursor.
-If the position is not provided, simply move the cursor at the end.
+If the position is not provided, just move the cursor at the end.

 > Emits the `replace` event, with the old expression and position as parameters.